Zeromeam/xlstm_project/README.md

 # xLSTM from Scratch: Benchmarking Against LSTM and Transformer

-This project is a **graduate thesis** investigating the performance of a **from-scratch implementation of xLSTM** (extreme LSTM) compared to the official xLSTM library, classic LSTM, and Transformer models.
+This project is a **graduate thesis** investigating the performance of a **from-scratch implementation of xLSTM**  compared to the official xLSTM library, classic LSTM, and Transformer models.
 The experiments cover both **language modeling** (on WikiText-2) and a synthetic **nearest neighbor search (NNS)** sequence task.

 ---